kellpossible/blog/content/code/008-Good-Ideas.md

 ## Who stands to gain from the failure of this idea?

-Yourself of course\!
+Yourself of course!
 A lot can be learned from failure, however it can come at a cost.
 You don't want to learn about avalanche safety by being buried in an avalanche, your odds are not good once you're in there.
 Try to catch and identify failures early, and don't let them stack up.